onyx-og/prismal/packages/react/README.md

 ## 🌟 Overview

-`@prismal/react` is a foundational React component library designed to simplify the development of complex user interfaces.
-By providing a set of fundamental, well-designed, and highly reusable components, it empowers developers to build robust and consistent UIs with ease and efficiency.
+`@prismal/react` is a React component library designed to simplify the development of complex user interfaces.
+By providing a set of well-designed, and highly reusable components, it empowers developers to build robust and consistent UIs with ease and efficiency.

 This library is built with:
 * **React**: For building powerful and interactive UIs.